Add To Favorites

 The creative inventions of Leonardo daVinci inspire imaginative problem-solving as you design, construct, and paint your own invention.

-Study Leonardo daVinci's drawings of flying machines.
+Invite small groups of students to study Leonardo daVinci's drawings of flying machines.
 When were these inventions conceptualized?
 How are they similar to today's flight vehicles?
 How do they differ?

 Protection of the world’s tropical rainforests is a key environmental strategy for keeping the Earth healthy.
 Demonstrat